Here are the Executive Members, a dedicated group who keep the administrative nuts and bolts of the Society in place!

 Peggy grew up in New Brunswick, Canada and on meeting and marrying her Australian husband David they moved to Victoria in 1973.
 After several moves within Australia, England and back to Canada, Peggy and David finally settled in Brisbane in 1985.
 Peggy worked for the Queensland Government for 25 years in various library and information management positions.
 Maleny was her weekend hangout during those years and now her home for the past 8 years.
 She has many interests including bushwalking, yoga, reading and film and has transformed her bare block into a lovely bush garden.
 With time on her hands she is enjoying getting involved with the Maleny community.

 Paula remembers visiting Maleny during the 70s when her parents transported her and her four siblings from Scarborough to Mary Cairncross Park in the back of the Leyland P76 (a mission brown one of course).
 The idea was to have a picnic and then try and spot some rock wallabies on the walk—fat chance with 5 rowdy kids running down the track.
-Little did Paula know that she would move to Maleny in 2000 with her young family.
+Little did Paula know that she would move to Maleny in 2000.
 Now, at Flaxton, she has her own business Seedhead, working as a freelance graphic designer.
 Paula has always been an avid art-house movie fan and is passionate about community so it’s a perfect match to be serving an organisation that promotes world-class movies and community simultaneously.